cel-esx/EGL314_TeamB/Final Assessment/image-classifier/Image-ClassifierSetUp.md

     You are ready to use the `.pth` that will be saved in the same folder as the rest of the files you've run!
 Have fun!
 This will be use in the [MVP GameCode.py](<../MVP GameCode.py>)

-    Changes made for the files: Dataset has been updated.
+    Changes made for the files:
+    Dataset has been updated.
 More Shadows were added, creating a variety to be used for game.
+More variety will allow the machine to learn from different angles or shapes of hands that did the shadows.